fawiyogo001/Data-Science-Portfolio-Python/Iris Classification/README.md

 <br>

 <div style="text-align: justify">
-The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by Sir Ronald Fisher in the 1936 as an example of discriminant analysis.
-The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor), so 150 total samples.
+The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by Sir Ronald Fisher in 1936 as an example of discriminant analysis.
+The data set consists of 50 samples from each of three species of <i>Iris</i> (<i>Iris Setosa</i>, <i>Iris Virginica</i> and <i>Iris Versicolor</i>), so 150 total samples.
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 <br>
 <br>
 This is perhaps the best known database to be found in the